ifqthenp/trytravis_ifqthenp_infra/README.md

 - :large_orange_diamond: Checked that state file is reachable in the bucket from different folders on the machine
 - :large_orange_diamond: Added provisioning files to the modules `app` and `db`

 ## :diamonds: Homework 9.
-Terraform resources, modules, environment, and teamwork
+Introduction to Ansible

 ### Completed tasks